 - Protip: Look for the hair

-- When the flower arises in a button shape its time to stop collecting the roots (which basically means spring has sprung) – even though the entire dandelion plant is edible our focus here is just the root!!!
+- When the flower arises in a button shape it’s time to stop collecting the roots (which basically means spring has sprung)

 - Go after a rainy day

 Pierce the soil about 1 cm around the stem area.
-Make it deep-enough to avoid difficulty while pulling out the root.
+Make it deep enough to avoid difficulty while pulling out the root.
 Snip off the hard root touching the white part.
 Wash them until no more grit falls.
-“Remember the white part is what you eventually want to eat and what pacifies the bitterness of the leaves.” said both my fellow foragers in unison.
+“Remember the white part is what you eventually want to eat and what pacifies the bitterness of the leaves.” they said in unison.